ChaosSanctuary/PD2-S13-Crafters/README.md

 - Improved crafting and much improved access to crafting
 - Maps drop a lot of crafting infusions & perfect gems
 - Re-crafting is now possible but crafting on rares is not
-- New cube recipes to help you get skill charms for your build etc.
+- New cube recipes that simulate trading to help you get skill charms for your build etc.
 - Perfect gem drops have replaced Flawless gem drops in late hell and maps
 - Massive improvements to frequency of good affixes on rares/crafts
 - Hephasto the Armorer drops Puzzlepieces at roughly 1:4 odds on Hell difficulty
 - Increased base density on Hell & maps by x1.5 to x2.0 roughly
-- Unique & Set items disabled but Runewords remain enabled, Infinity convi is -75%
+- Unique & Set items disabled but Runewords remain enabled, Infinity conviction is -75%
 - Gheeds, Hellfire Torch, Annihilus, Rainbow Facets and the special maps are still enabled
 - Hellfire Torch reverted to +3 to compensate casters